knbknb/hacker-news-summarizer/USAGE.md

 After summarizing, fine-tune the `.md` output file to your needs, by hand.
 That file will probably have a few formatting glitches.
 The script does not fix those for you.

-- IDEA: re-post the summarized comments back to the API, to clean up the markdown file.
-  (Leverage the ["Self-refine"](https://selfrefine.info/) pattern of LLM usage.)

 But during fixing you start to read the summarized comments and get a better understanding of the HN thread.

 ##### This is the shortest version